 The fats you choose may also be to blame.
 A study published in the journal Diabetes in 2014 found that subjects with greater intake of saturated fats accumulated more visceral abdominal fat than those with higher intakes of polyunsaturated fat.
 Saturated fats are found in animal foods like meat, full-fat dairy and butter, while polyunsaturated fats occur in plant-based oils and in fish.

 Sugar-sweetened foods and drinks play a part in midsection weight gain, too.
-In research published in The Journal of Clinical Investigation in 2009, overweight and obese subjects consuming soft drinks sweetened with high-fructose corn syrup or with glucose both experienced weight gain, but only the fructose-sweetened beverage increased visceral belly fat.
+In research published in The Journal of Clinical Investigation in 2009, subjects with overweight and obesity consuming soft drinks sweetened with high-fructose corn syrup or with glucose both experienced weight gain, but only the fructose-sweetened beverage increased visceral belly fat.

 Although no one diet will target your belly fat, a good route to a trimmer midsection appears to be through smarter food choices – whole grains, lean fats from plant foods and fish, and whole, natural foods like fruits and vegetables instead of sugar-laden processed foods and drinks.